Getting Involved

 Faculty and Staff

-Explore opportunities to collaborate with colleagues, students, and community partners to identify and dismantle the structural racism and oppression.
+Explore opportunities to collaborate with colleagues, students, and community partners to identify and dismantle structural racism and oppression.

 Some potential starting points include: